preloadA long blonde hair woman is working on a laptop in the living room.

 About the author

-Charu SuriCharu Suri is a freelance award-winning writer and composer.
-She has written for many publications like The New York Times, The Wall Street Journal, and Conde Nast Traveler.
-She has lived in many cities in New Jersey, and visits major metropolitan areas like Memphis, New Orleans, Houston, and Miami.
-She is now based in Verona, and writes in the travel beat.
+Charu SuriCharu Suri is a freelance, award-winning writer and composer.
+She has written for many publications such as the New York Times, the Wall Street Journal, and Conde Nast Traveler.
+She has lived in various cities in New Jersey and visited major metropolitan areas like Memphis, New Orleans, Houston, and Miami.
+She now resides in Verona and writes for the travel industry.

 Explore more articles